Sherifrax/Sherifrax/README.md

 - ⚡ Fun fact: I'm a really good when it comes to side hustles 😎

-🚀 Driven Computer Science student passionate about web development.
-I leverage strong problem-solving skills and proficiency in languages like JavaScript, Python, and Java to build impactful applications.
-While my experience spans across various areas of CS, I'm particularly interested in the creative and user-focused world of web development.

 Key Achievements:

 1️⃣ 🔵 Top Tutor Badge (Top 1%) at Studypool: Led a team of tutors to expand educational reach.